nolash/erc20-pool/README.md

 By default, all deducted fees are credited to the pool contract.

 Using the `setFeeAddress` method, an external beneficiary for the fees may be defined.
 That beneficiary will be eligible to receive all fees pending external payment _from that moment on_.
-Note that this does also include any fees that were not claimed by a previous beneficiary.
+Note that this does also include any fees that were not already claimed by a previous beneficiary.

 #### Withdrawing fees